OctopusSamples/AutomatingTentacle/README.md

 All of these use the same script and you can see them [here](/Windows/Server)

-### Public IP's and Hostnames
+### Windows Public IP's and Hostnames

 When registering Windows Targets and Workers, Octopus assumes that they are addressable using your local DNS.
 If you are dealing with public IPs or Hostnames, consider adding a PowerShell variable for the public IP or Hostname similar to **$PublicIP = (Invoke-WebRequest myexternalip.com/raw).content**.

 Using **[register-with](https://octopus.com/docs/octopus-rest-api/tentacle.exe-command-line/register-with.md)**, you can specify the IP or the public hostname.

 Please be careful as your outbound IP, may be different from your inbound IP and it's worth getting this information and specifying it in environments you don't own.

-### Administrative commands
+### Windows administrative commands

 Every organization is different, and the examples provided here elevated PowerShell.
 They are intended to demonstrate functionality.
 Ensure you comply with your company's security policies when you configure any user accounts and that your specific implementation matches your needs.

-Some of the below will need Sudo access unless running from a secure shell.

 For a full list of required permissions on Windows for the Octopus Tentacle please check [Running Tentacle under a specific user account](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets/running-tentacle-under-a-specific-user-account)